HSE chief calls for fewer emergency departments

 Paul Reid said it would be a policy decision for Government but he believes numbers need to be “really assessed.”

-Progress is being made in reducing the number of people on trolleys in hospitals, he said.
+“This is still a dangerous number of patients without beds, but any progress is welcome,” said INMO General Secretary Phil Ní Sheaghdha.
+“We must keep a laser focus on driving this figure down in the coming days.
+The only acceptable figure for patients without beds is zero.”

-Large sections of hospitals have effectively shut down, and some emergency departments can no longer accommodate trolleys as the overcrowding crisis continues, the Irish Hospital Consultants Association (IHCA) said on Wednesday.
+Because of the overcrowding, large sections of hospitals have effectively shut down and some emergency departments can no longer accommodate trolleys, the Irish Hospital Consultants Association (IHCA) has claimed.
+As a result, patient safety was being compromised.

-Dr Donal O’Hanlon, president of the IHCA, said patient safety was “increasingly being compromised” due to the emergency department crisis.
+But Mr Reid, speaking on Newstalk, said progress was being made in reducing the number of people on trolleys in hospitals.

 The health system traditionally sees intense pressure on services at the start of the year during the winter flu season.